radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 9. Localization of labels if necessary
 10. Report testing, and addition of the report to the web portal if necessary

 The following chapters will allow you to discover, step by step, how to configure the data sets and the different graphical components available in the report editor.
-We also invite you to refer to the guide, BIRT Report Developer Guide' in the Brainwave Identity GRC for more details about using the report editor.
+We also invite you to refer to the guide, BIRT Report Developer Guide' in Identity Analytics for more details about using the report editor.

 ## Datasets

 Datasets (Data Sets) allow us to query the Identity Ledger in order to extract data for reporting purposes.
 The BIRT solution natively provides many ways to extract data: From SQL databases, CSV files, XML files, to BigTable Cloud computing-type systems (Hadoop, ...).
-Brainwave Identity GRC extends the native features of the BIRT solution by adding a new means to access the Ledger data: The Audit Views (subdirectory 'views' in your audit project).
+Identity Analytics extends the native features of the BIRT solution by adding a new means to access the Ledger data: The Audit Views (subdirectory 'views' in your audit project).
 The audit views allow us to extract information from the Identity Ledger without prior knowledge of a technical language like SQL, and without technical knowledge of the Identity Ledger data model.
 It is thus possible to simply configure Ledger data retrievals queries for reporting or analysis purposes.
 Over 80 audit views are provided as standard in the product, allowing you to take advantage of the information stored in the Identity Ledger from the very beginning of your audit project.
-We invite you to refer to the 'Audit Views Editor Guide' for more information on setting up audit views in the Brainwave Identity GRC product.
+We invite you to refer to the 'Audit Views Editor Guide' for more information on setting up audit views in the  Identity Analytics product.

 ### Create a Dataset